-\textbf{The Effect of Different Policies with the }{\sc \textbf{SelectLLM }} \textbf{Algorithm:} It can be observed that with the policy \textsc{LabelledMaxConf}, the performance on the {\tt GSM8K} dataset is the lowest.
-This may be because the policy relies on both the MLC prediction and the confidence scores, where the classifier almost always predicts {\tt metamath-7b-lm} as the class label (because {\tt metamath-7b-lm} is a specialized model for math, and 88\% of the \textsc{SLData} training has this label).
-However, this impact is negligible for {\tt MMLU}, where the label distribution for all LLMs is not as highly skewed.
-This limitation is overcome by \textsc{MaxConf} and \textsc{WeightedMaxConf}, which relax the constraint on MLC label prediction and only operate on confidence scores.
+\paragraph{The effect of different policies with the}{\sc \textbf{SelectLLM }} \textbf{algorithm:} It can be observed that the \textsc{LabelledMaxConf} policy yields the lowest performance on the {\tt GSM8K} dataset.
+This suboptimal performance may be attributed to the policy's dependence on both the MLC predictions and confidence scores, wherein the classifier predominantly assigns the label {\tt metamath-7b-lm}.
+Given that {\tt metamath-7b-lm} is a specialized model for mathematics and 88\% of the \textsc{SLData} training data is associated with this label, this reliance skews the predictions.
+However, this effect is minimal for the {\tt MMLU} dataset, where the label distribution across LLMs is more balanced.
+This limitation is addressed by the \textsc{MaxConf} and \textsc{WeightedMaxConf}, which relax the constraint on MLC label prediction and only operate on confidence scores.
 This allows models to incorporate other LLMs and push the performance, particularly for the {\tt GSM8K} data.
-Mathematical tuning in \textsc{WeightedMaxConf} allows policies to select LLMs more effectively and improve the scores. \textit{Overall, the \textsc{WeightedMaxConf} policy emerged as the best performing, with a slight edge over its close competitor, the \textsc{MaxConf} policy.}
+Mathematical tuning in \textsc{WeightedMaxConf} allows policies to select LLMs more effectively and improve the scores. \textit{Overall, the \textsc{WeightedMaxConf} policy emerged as the best performing, with a slight edge over its closest competitor, the \textsc{MaxConf} policy.}